Chapter 36

 A voice, firm but calm, rose from somewhere among the families, giving brief, clear instructions… no. Rather, from inside their heads.

-Within seconds, all the parents and their children began to move, organizing themselves with surprising coordination.
+In a matter of seconds, all the parents and their children began to move, organizing themselves with surprising coordination.

-From an elevated view, the formation would have looked like a huge living rectangle.
+From an elevated view, the formation would have looked like a huge, living rectangle.

 The adults lined up behind, while the children—from the oldest to the youngest—took position at the front.